 Because of the higher risks involved with subprime loans, credit-challenged borrowers usually can’t get approved for a car loan if they’re considering buying a vehicle from a private party.

-Instead of thinking of a down payment as a hurdle, car buyers with credit issues should think of a down payment as a way to save themselves money as well as a way of contributing to the success of their credit repair efforts.
+Dealers don’t determine the down payment amount on car loans, lenders do.
+In addition to increasing the chances the loan will be paid off, car buyers with tarnished credit should view down payments as a way to reduce interest charges as well as a way of contributing to the success of their credit repair efforts.